The King’s Beast Volume One is a manga set in the same world as Dawn of the Arcana.

 In this world, Ajin boys who show special abilities are conscripted to serve as a beast-servant for the imperial palace.
 Beast-servants are status symbols and shields for their masters and are generally kept or discarded based on the whims of their master.
 The boys who don’t show special abilities must enlist in the military.
 Female Ajin are expected to work in lowly positions, with the younger ones serving as prostitutes.

 The King’s Beast focuses on a set of Ajin twins: a boy named Sogetsu and a girl named Rangetsu.
 Sogetsu is discovered to have special abilities and is taken away from Rangetsu.
-He serves the fourth prince and is killed while in serving as a beast-servant.
+He serves the fourth prince and is killed while serving as a beast-servant.
 The rumors say that the fourth prince killed Sogetsu, and Rangetsu overhears the rumors.
 She decides to take on the identity of a boy and works her way up to become a beast-servant even though she doesn’t have any special abilities.
 But Rangetsu manages to become the fourth prince’s beast-servant and prepares to take revenge for the death of her younger twin brother.

 But we can see that the fourth prince isn’t like the other members of the royal family.
 Unlike the other members of the nobility, he actually cares about his beast-servants.
 He defends Rangetsu against his prince’s guard, who tries to put Rangetsu to work doing menial tasks.
-And when it comes out that the fourth prince didn’t kill Sogetsu, and Rangetsu sees him shedding tears for her brother, she strikes up an alliance (albeit it a tenuous one) to find her brother’s true killer.
+And when it comes out that the fourth prince didn’t kill Sogetsu, and Rangetsu sees him shedding tears for her brother, she strikes up an alliance (albeit a tenuous one) to find her brother’s true killer.